 This takes place in the chapel on Monday, Tuesday and Wednesday mornings from 8.00-8.30 and on Thursday lunchtimes from 12.45-1.05.
 Adoration is attended on a voluntary basis by staff and students.
 It is a chance to pray, be still and prepare for the day ahead.

-Religious Studies is a core subject for all age groups in the school.
-All Senior pupils take GCSE Religious Studies and the PSHE and Enrichment programmes in the Sixth Form build upon this.
-PSHE is a regular lesson in both Senior and Junior Schools.
+RS is a core subject in our curriculum and all age groups study it.
+All Senior School pupils take GCSE RS and PSHE and Sixth Form Enrichment are built upon our core Christian values.
+PSHE is a regular lesson in both the Junior and Senior School curricula.